thedeathbed/IPL2025/README.md

 # IPL2025 #

---Welcome to the SQL Project On Auction Of IPL2025--
+    Welcome to the SQL Project On Auction Of IPL2025-

--- This project is based on the latest auction performed for IPL 2025-- -- Over this project we have tried to track down some important hot picks of the season --
+-- This project is based on the latest auction performed for IPL 2025--

+-- Over this project we have tried to track down some important hot picks of the season --

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 📖 Project Overview

     This Project involves :

--- My project basically covers up the most important picks by each team.-- -- As well as we have identified the top players and somehow the revenue portion too--
+-- My project basically covers up the most important picks by each team.--

+-- As well as we have identified the top players and somehow the revenue portion too--

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------